 Our Fellows share the following traits.
 They are:

 Experienced in their field of work (ranging from a minimum of 5 years to more extensive years of experience)

 Proposing work with the potential for significant impact in eradicating white supremacy and anti-Black oppression

 Willing and able to navigate and learn from diversity and complexity on a local and global scale

 Committed to working with and supporting others to achieve individual and collective impact

-Successful applicants share our values of ubuntu, integrity, imagination, transformation and justice.
+Successful applicants share our values of justice, ubuntu, integrity, imagination, and transformation.
 They are individuals who are seeking spaces safe enough for meaningful and effective negotiation of sustainable solutions to critical social problems.
 They bring with them an interest and openness to deep listening and disruption of presuppositions and perspectives.
 They are willing to engage fully in building connections, vision and strategy with others from different racial and ethnic backgrounds.